syntax-tree/hast-util-to-text/readme.md

 This utility is similar to [`hast-util-to-string`][hast-util-to-string], which is simpler, and more like the `Node#textContent` algorithm discussed above.

+There is also a package [`hast-util-from-text`][hast-util-from-text], which sort of does the inverse: it takes a string, sets that as text on the node, while turning line endings into `<br>`s

 ## Install

 This package is [ESM only][esm].